background

 10 January 2026

-This special workshop for Centquatre’s 9th OpenFactory centres on the performance Conversation with Venus, a dialogue between our twin planet and a scientist.
+This special workshop, organised by Venus Conversations and moderated by Annick Bureaud for Centquatre-Paris OpenFactory #9, centred on the performance Conversation with Venus, conceived, written and performed by Lily HIbberd as a dialogue between our twin planet and Dr Alice Le Gall, a planetary scientist at Sorbonne Université, Paris.

-See the full program on the Centquatre website
+See the full program of OpenFactory on the Centquatre website

 Project Launch